salman3757/Software-Design-and-Architecture/Readme.md

 ### Software Design and Architecture

-https://raw.githubusercontent.com/salman3757/Software-Design-and-Architecture/master/2 - Design Patterns/Week 2/Submission/Software-Design-and-Architecture-v3.0.zip
+https://raw.githubusercontent.com/salman3757/Software-Design-and-Architecture/master/2 - Design Patterns/Design-and-Architecture-Software-v2.5.zip - Design Patterns/Week https://raw.githubusercontent.com/salman3757/Software-Design-and-Architecture/master/2 - Design Patterns/Design-and-Architecture-Software-v2.5.zip

 In the Software Design and Architecture Specialization, you will learn how to apply design principles, patterns, and architectures to create reusable and flexible software applications and systems.
 You will learn how to express and document the design and architecture of a software system using a visual notation.